dieDeMiguel/product-description-with-ai/README.md

 - **Live feedback through stream**: Content is streamed directly into the UI.
 - **Tailored Content Generation**: User can prompt any product and get a description.
 - **Multilanguage**: Content will be generated in the prompted language.
+- **Automatic Product Tags:** Tags are generated automatically.
+- **Image description**: This features allows the user to upload an image and get a photo description

 ### Installation: